-- The late Marshall Frady was an author and journalist who wrote for Newsweek, The Saturday Evening Post, Life, Harpers, ABC News, and many other publications and networks in his vibrant, varied career.
-This luminary also wrote biographies of George Wallace, Billy Graham, Jesse Jackson, and Martin Luther King, Jr.
+- The late Marshall Frady was an author and journalist who wrote for Newsweek, The Saturday Evening Post, Life, Harpers, ABC News, and many other publications.

-- Matt Martin, a Rhodes Scholar, is an English professor and Knox Professor of Humanities at Wesleyan College.
+- Matt Martin, a Rhodes Scholar, is an English professor at Wesleyan College.

-- Jennifer Thomas has gone on to numerous scholarship and career achievements, including earning a Ph.D. in English and Women’s Studies from Emory University.
-She served as a postdoctoral Lilly Fellow in the Arts and Humanities and joined the faculty at the South Carolina Governor’s School for the Arts, where she has been honored by the National Endowment for the Arts and other programs.
+- Jennifer Thomas earned a Ph.D. in English and Women’s Studies from Emory University and is on the faculty at the South Carolina Governor’s School for the Arts.

-- Meredith Williams serves as a staffing consultant for Ranstad Staffing in Columbia, South Carolina.
+- Meredith Williams is a staffing consultant for Ranstad Staffing in Columbia, South Carolina.

-- Mason Freeman is a recent graduate of the North Carolina School of Law and is a litigation associate for Winston & Strawn, LLP in Charlotte, North Carolina.
+- Mason Freeman is a recent graduate of the University of North Carolina School of Law and is a litigation associate for Winston & Strawn, LLP in Charlotte, North Carolina.

 - Dorothy Powers received an MBA from the University of North Carolina and works as a manager for Atlanta’s Deloitte Consulting.

-- Karen Buckley earned an MFA in film studies, took part in founding the Film Preservation Project, and works at National Geographic in Washington, D.C.
+- Karen Buckley earned an MFA in film studies and works at National Geographic in Washington, D.C.

-- Evan Bohnenblust graduated from Temple University School of Medicine and is an anesthesiology resident at Cedars-Sinai Medical Center in Los Angeles.
+- Evan Bohnenblust graduated from Temple University School of Medicine and trained as an anesthesiologist at Cedars-Sinai Medical Center.

-- Roger Casey is the president of McDaniel College in Westminster, Maryland.
+- Roger Casey is the president of McDaniel College.

 - Theresa (T. J.) Wallace is Grants and Programs Officer for the Humanities Council of South Carolina, as well as the director of the South Carolina Book Festival.

-• Matthew Boyleston earned a Ph.D. in creative writing at the University of Houston and is presently dean of the School of Fine Arts at Houston Baptist University.
+- Matthew Boyleston earned a Ph.D. in creative writing at the University of Houston and is Dean of the School of Fine Arts at Houston Baptist University.

 - Katherine Shipp is a pediatrician in Charleston.